-[ money from the Company other than executive remunerations; (4) A principle shareholder of the Company; (5) A close relative of a person (excluding inconsequential persons) meeting either condition (a) or (b) below (a) person described in items (1) through (4); (b) A corporate officer of the Company Ritsuko Nonomiya With regard to Ms. Ritsuko Nonomiya, none of the relationship classifications stated above (classification "a" - classification "m") applies to her.
-Ms. Nonomiya's "Important Position of Other Organizations Concurrently Assumed" stated in the Companies Act are as follows: Director, GCA Corporation Outside Director, Nagase &amp; Co., Ltd. The Company considers not only the independence against the Company, but also other various viewpoints such as "Principal Occupation" when it estimates the importance of Ms. Nonomiya's "Important Position of Other Organizations Concurrently Assumed." or the Company's subsidiary <reasons &="" an="" and="" appointing="" as="" audit="" board="" company="" external="" for="" functions="" in="" member="" of="" roles="" supervisory="" the=""></reasons> Ms. Nonomiya has been appointed as an Audit &amp; Supervisory Board member (external) to ensure the execution of an audit based on her sophisticated financial and accounting knowledge as well as business management skills including M&amp;A and business development that were acquired through her work experience at an accounting firm, etc. in the United States and Japan.
-Ms. Nonomiya has expressed necessary views from an independent perspective. <status and="" appointing="" as="" auditor="" auditors="" for="" independent="" meeting="" of="" reason="" standards="" the=""></status> Ms. Nonomiya maintains full independence as none of the items (1) through (5) stated below applies.
-Furthermore, the Company sets forth the Criteria in full.
-Hence Ms. Nonomiya has been determined capable of sufficiently protecting the interests of the general shareholder and has been appointed independent auditor.
-(1) Corporate officer, etc. of a parent company or sister company; (2) A person whose main business partner is the Company, or a corporate officer, etc. thereof; (3) A consultant, an accountant or a legal specialist receiving significant sums of money from the Company other than executive remunerations;
+(4) A principle shareholder of the Company; (5) A close relative of a person (excluding inconsequential persons) meeting either condition (a) or (b) below (a) person described in items (1) through (4); (b) A corporate officer of the Company or the Company's subsidiary Hiroshi Ozu 0 With regard to Mr. Hiroshi Ozu, none of the relationship classifications stated above (classification "a" - classification "m") applies to him.
+Mr. Ozu's "Important Position of Other Organizations Concurrently Assumed" stated in the Companies Act are as follows: • Director of Ozu Law Office • External Audit & Supervisory Board Member of MITSUI & CO., LTD. • Outside Audit & Supervisory Board Member of TOYOTA MOTOR CORPORATION • Representative Director of Shimizu Scholarship Foundation, general incorporated foundations • President of Criminal Justice Welfare Forum Oasis (general or the Company's subsidiary <reasons &="" an="" and="" appointing="" as="" audit="" board="" company="" external="" for="" functions="" in="" member="" of="" roles="" supervisory="" the=""> Mr. Ozu has been appointed as an Audit & Supervisory Board member (external) to ensure the execution of an audit based on his experience and knowledge in the legal field.</reasons> Mr. Ozu has expressed necessary views from an independent perspective. <status and="" appointing="" as="" auditor="" auditors="" for="" independent="" meeting="" of="" reason="" standards="" the=""> Mr. Ozu maintains full independence as none of the items (1) through (5) stated below applies.
+Furthermore, the Company sets forth the Criteria for Independence of "External Directors."
+Mr. Ozu has fulfilled the Criteria in full.
+Hence Mr. Ozu has been determined capable of sufficiently protecting the interests of the general shareholder and has been appointed independent auditor.</status> (1) Corporate officer, etc. of a parent company or sister company; (2) A person whose main business partner is the Company, or a corporate officer, etc. thereof; a major business partner of the Company, or a corporate officer, etc. thereof; (3) A consultant, an accountant or a legal specialist receiving significant sums of money from the Company other than executive remunerations; incorporated association) • President of Japan Criminal Policy Society (4) A principle shareholder of the Company; (5) A close relative of a person (excluding inconsequential persons) meeting either condition (a) or (b) below (a) person described in items (1) through The Company considers not only the independence against the Company, but also other various viewpoints such as "Principal Occupation" when it (4); (b) A corporate officer of the Company or the Company's subsidiary